ocecenas/Distributed-Data-Platform/README.md

 ## Overview

 This distributed data processing method will retrieve parametric data for selected Manufacturer Parts.
-It will retrieve parametric data for a selected part by using a crawler to search for matches on Manufacturer/Supplier Website.
+It will retrieve parametric data for a selected part by using a crawler to search for matches on the Manufacturer/Supplier Website.
 No frameworks will be used to faciliate the data processing (ex.
 Apache Spark or Apache Airflow).

 ![image](https://github.com/ocecenas/Distributed-Data-Platform/assets/46056159/cb43ce70-28d2-4944-a484-0bd62dc94716)